 Introduction

-This guide will lead you through establishing redundant VPN tunnels between your Harmony SASE network and your AWS Transit Gateway environment.
+This guide will lead you through establishing redundant VPN tunnels between your Check Point SASE network and your AWS Transit Gateway environment.
 Creating multiple tunnels helps ensure a higher availability of your network connections.

 Breakdown of topics